CMS Hospital Price Transparency

 Security & data

-The file we check is the machine-readable file your hospital already publishes to the public internet under 45 CFR § 180.
-For the free check we never access PHI, your EHR, or your network — and no BAA is required.
-When we later rebuild your file from 835 remittance data, that work runs under a signed Business Associate Agreement.
+The file we check for free is the machine-readable file your hospital already publishes to the public internet under 45 CFR § 180 — we never access PHI, your EHR, or your network.
+The full product is built the opposite of typical cloud software: it installs on your hospital's own computers, and your patient and payment data never leaves your environment.
+Nothing is uploaded, transmitted, or shared with AttestWell — there's no data-sharing to review because no data is shared.
 This site is served over HTTPS and loads nothing from third parties.
 The only thing you submit here is your email address, and we use it for exactly one thing: sending your report.

 Common questions